 Unfortunately, there is no single solution to managing nuisance wildlife safely and effectively.
-Your options depend on the species of animal, where you live, and your comfort level with different methods of control.
+Your options depend on the species of animal, where you live, and you or your client's comfort level with different methods of control.

 The first step is to properly identify the species of animal.
 The following websites provide additional information: